biril/backbone-faux-server/README.md

 function (syncOptions, syncContext) {
 	// If an underlying ajax lib is defined for Backbone and it features a
 	//  Deferred method (which is precisely the case when Backbone.$ = jQuery)
-	//  then attempt to create a deferred object as a transport if (Backbone.$ && Backbone.$.Deferred) {
+	//  then create and return a deferred object as transport if (Backbone.$ && Backbone.$.Deferred) {
 		var deferred = Backbone.$.Deferred();
 		deferred.then(syncOptions.success, syncOptions.error);